Home Page

 Mar 1974 - Oct 1980 NMANG – A-7D

-Comments: Some interesting things along the way:
+Some interesting things along the way:

 Nov 8, 1952 - Involved in mid-air collision - bailed out after losing a wing.

-I may have been the only 52F Class member to get 100 missions in Korea
+I may have been the only 52-F Class member to get 100 missions in Korea

 June 1953 - I flew 5 missions on 15th, 4 on 16th, and 1 early on 17th - then weather.

-Sometime in 1955 - Dead sticked an F-84F after losing all oil!
+In 1955 - Dead sticked an F-84F after losing all oil!

-Sometime in 1955 - Took off in an F-84F with a Mk7 shape, a 450 gal tank,
+In 1955 - Took off in an F-84F with a Mk7 shape, a 450 gal tank,

-Two 230 gal tanks, and JATO - computed takeoff roll was over 10,000 ft.
+two 230 gal tanks, and JATO - computed takeoff roll was over 10,000 ft.

-Sometime in 1959 - landed F-100A gear up - short between throttle and stick.
+In 1959 - landed F-100A gear up - short between throttle and stick.

-Sometime in 1960’s - landed F-100C with nose wheel up and locked.
+In 1960’s - landed F-100C with nose wheel up and locked.

 In my civilian life, I was a parachute design engineer, worked on nuclear weapons chutes and on the recovery system of the Space Shuttle Boosters.